 Department of Natural Resources announces latest results at Prairie Lee Lake

-Jefferson City, SEPT.
-8, 2009 – The latest preliminary results drawn from Prairie Lee Lake on Monday showed decreasing levels of E. coli bacteria according to the Missouri Department of Natural Resources.
+Jefferson City, Mo. – The latest preliminary results drawn from Prairie Lee Lake on Monday showed decreasing levels of E. coli bacteria according to the Missouri Department of Natural Resources.
 Prairie Lee Lake has been closed to swimming since Friday morning because of the release of several thousand gallons of untreated sewage into the lake late Thursday and early Friday.

 Preliminary results from Monday’s testing ranged from 10.9 colonies per 100 milliliters to 107.6 colonies per 100 milliliters.
 The state standard for maximum acceptable levels of E. coli is 235 colonies per 100 milliliters of water for a single sample and 126 colonies per 100 milliliters of water for a geometric mean for a number of samples for bodies of water such as Prairie Lee Lake and Lake Jacomo.